Procedures (Applying for Honors in Biology)

 A student who intends to apply for Honors in Biology must notify the Biology Chair of this intention in writing.
 Please note that for Honors projects supervised by a Biology faculty member, the deadline is the close of registration for the semester in which the Honors may be awarded.
 Honors projects supervised by a mentor who is not a Biology faculty member have a deadline of the close of registration for the semester prior to the one in which the Honors may be awarded.

 - The Department Chair will appoint a Committee.
-In the case of Honors projects supervised by a Biology faculty member, the committee will consist of three Biology faculty members, with the student’s research advisor as chair.
+In the case of Honors projects supervised by a Biology faculty member, the committee will normally consist of three Biology faculty members, with the student’s research advisor as chair.
+A Dickinson faculty member outside the Biology department may be appointed to serve as one of the two non-chair members if such appointment is justified by expertise related to the project.
 In the case of Honors projects supervised by a mentor who is not a Biology faculty member, the committee will consist of that outside mentor, the student’s major advisor as chair, and another Biology faculty member.

 - The student will present the Committee with a written proposal for work intended.
 (Deadline: 2 weeks after registration)